fetchai/docs-archived/docs/learn_the_concepts/peer_to_peer_systems.md

 3. **Direct interaction**: It is not enough just for parties to be able to communicate directly, they have to be able to actually interact.
 Peer-to-peer systems are characterized by direct interaction.
 In the hotel room booking example, making a booking with the hotel sending back a booking confirmation actually consists of a direct interaction between the two parties.

-???+ info
+??? note

     P2P networks enable the sharing of files stored on linked devices' hard drives.
-Using software tools designed to mediate data sharing, users may look for and download files from other networked devices.
 A user can serve as the source of a file after they have downloaded it.
 In other words, when a node performs the role of a client, it downloads data from other network nodes.
 However, while they are acting as a server, they serve as the location for file downloads by other nodes.
-However, in actuality, both operations can be carried out concurrently (e.g. downloading file A, and uploading file B).

-!!! note

-    A distributed network of users maintains a P2P system.
-Because each node has a copy of the data and serves as both a client and a server to other nodes, they often do not have a central administrator or server.
-Therefore, each node has the ability to download files from and upload files to other nodes.
+However, both operations can be carried out concurrently.
+Therefore, each node has a copy of the data and serves as both a client and a server to other nodes.
+This removes the need of a central administrator or server.

     P2P networks differ from more conventional client-server systems in this way, where client devices receive files from a centralized server.
 Since every node sends, receives, and saves data, P2P networks often get quicker and more effective as their user bases expand.
 P2P networks are also particularly resilient to cyberattacks thanks to their distributed architecture, and P2P networks do not have a single point of failure, in contrast to conventional models.

 P2P systems can be grouped based on their architecture into the following _three primary subtypes_:

-#### Unstructured P2P networks
+### Unstructured P2P networks

 P2P networks that are unstructured lack a defined node organization.
 Participants communicate with one another in a random fashion.
 These systems are thought to be resistant to high churn activity (i.e. several nodes frequently joining and leaving the network).

-??? info
+??? note

     Unstructured P2P networks are simpler to set up, but because search requests are sent to as many peers as possible, they may utilize more CPU and memory.
 This frequently causes the network to get overrun with requests, especially when only a few nodes are providing the needed material.

-#### Structured P2P networks
+### Structured P2P networks

 The structured P2P network is organized into an arrangement based on a distributed hash table (i.e. DHT).

+!!! info

     DHT is an advanced form of lookup or search system that allows nodes to access data, such as files, through the use of a key instead of having to make a copy of the data on every node.

 This contrasts with the idea behind unstructured P2P networks in which whole files may be stored on more than one node.
-Consistent hashing is the method used by DHT to assign ownership of a certain file to a particular peer.
-In a P2P network, conventional hashing demands that all keys be produced whenever a new peer joins.
-Consistent hashing uses less electricity since just a small portion of the keys must be generated.

-??? info
+??? note

-    In general, searching for material in a structured network is simpler and uses less power and memory than searching in an unstructured network.
+    Searching for material in a structured network is simpler and uses less power and memory than an unstructured network.
 The routing of requests and information rely on each peer knowing what is available for download and other criteria of the neighboring node, which must be relearned as peers leave or join the network as the neighbors change.
-High churn rates make this sort of network more difficult.

-#### Hybrid P2P networks
+### Hybrid P2P networks

-In hybrid P2P networks, some elements of the peer-to-peer architecture are combined with the traditional client-server approach.
+In hybrid P2P networks, some elements of the P2P architecture are combined with the traditional client-server approach.
 For instance, it might provide a central server that streamlines peer communication.
 Hybrid models typically display better overall performance when compared to the other two categories.
 They typically incorporate some key benefits of each strategy, attaining notable levels of efficiency and decentralization at the same time.

 ## Benefits and drawbacks of a P2P system